Jimpoz/SocialNetworkAnalysisProject/README.md

 import snscrape.modules.twitter as sntwitter
 ```

-Thanks to this library we were able to scrape older tweets since the Twitter API V2 had a limit of 7 days.
+Thanks to this library we were able to scrape older tweets since the Twitter API V2 had very limited access to older tweets.

 After collecting the necessary data we decided to observe the users behaviour and their expressed emotions through various NLP algorithms such as TextBlob
 ( ``` import TextBlob ``` ) and Vader: